You are here: Urology Textbook > Surgery (procedures) > Ureteroscopy

 Extraction of ureteral stones with Dormia baskets:

-Ureteral stones, which are small enough to be extracted completely, can easily be removed with Dormia baskets [fig. extraction of ureteral stone with Dormia basket].
-Major disadvantage of Dormia baskets are the costs of the disposable instrument.
+Ureteral stones that are small enough to be extracted completely can easily be removed with Dormia baskets [fig. extraction of ureteral stone with Dormia basket].
+The major disadvantage of Dormia baskets is the cost of the disposable instrument.

-First, the closed Dormia basket is advanced between stone and ureter wall.
-Beware of fixed ureteral stones, as the fragile ureteral wall can easily be perforated.
+First, the closed Dormia basket is advanced between the stone and the ureter wall.
+Beware of fixed ureteral stones; it is easy to perforate the fragile ureteral wall.
 Above the stone, the stone basket is opened and pulled back.
-With manipulation (e.g., rotating), the basket is manipulated around the ureteral stone.
+The ureteral stone is manipulated (e.g., rotating) into the center of the basket.
 The stone basket is slowly closed until the stone is trapped within the basket.
-The ureteroscope is slowly withdrawn together with the basket, this is controlled with direct vision.
+Slowly withdraw the ureteroscope with the basket and control the stone movement with direct vision.
 The ureteral stone should glide along the urothelium.
 If the extraction with the stone basket is not possible due to size, proceed with lithotripsy of the stone (see below).

 Lithotripsy of ureteral stones: